Frane Matošić

 Frane Matošić (25 November 1918 – 29 October 2007) was a Croatian football player and coach who played as a striker.
 He is regarded as one of Hajduk Split's greatest players and he is the club's all-time leading goalscorer.

 Playing career

 Club

 Born in Split, Matošić started to play football with NK Hajduk.
 In his very first game for Hajduk in 1934 against Slavija from Sarajevo, Matošić scored two goals.
 He played 16 seasons for Hajduk.
-His older brother Jozo Matošić was also football player with whom he was a teammate at Hajduk.
+His older brother Jozo Matošić was also a football player with whom he was a teammate at Hajduk.